 Our taste buds are starting to move from the hydrating fruits and vegetables we chose all summer, to the comforting and warming dishes of fall and winter.
 Fortunately, comfort foods can still be healthy.
-This Thai coconut soup is filled with nutrient-dense vegetables.
+This Thai-influenced coconut soup is filled with nutrient-dense vegetables.
 Because this recipe contains lots of peppers and spices it makes a great post-cleanse soup, but it can be modified to enjoy on the 21-Day program as well.

 PERFECT FOR ON-THE-GO SUSTENANCE